 Fig. 7: Successful upload of an object(a .rvt file) in the forge bucket

 After the successful upload of the object in the Forge bucket, you need to get the objectId from its response

 This objectId needs to be encoded into the Base-64 string.

 This process uses model-derivative API of the forge

 Fig. 8: Successful creation of translation of object into SVF

-After the conversion process is started it continues to run on Forge server.
-You can track the progress of the conversion as below
+After the conversion process is started it continues to run on the Forge server.
+You can track the progress of the conversion below

 Fig. 9: Successful translated CAD model data into SVF

-For visualizing the CAD model in Forge viewer I have integrated Forge Extension in Visual Studio Code.
-You can refer this link https://forge.autodesk.com/blog/forge-visual-studio-code
+For visualizing the CAD model in Forge Viewer, Forge Extension has been integrated into Visual Studio Code.

 Fig. 10: Visualising the CAD model data in forge viewer